 Was it really the 2010s if you didn’t paint at least one room in your house in Farrow & Ball’s Elephant Breath?
-Or a bedroom in Laura Ashley’s Dove Grey?
+Or a bedroom in Little Greene’s French Grey?
 The top paint colours of the decade show we had a healthy obsession with decorating our homes (of course) and that we got more daring with richer, deeper colours as time went on.

 That’s right, we graduated from Elephant’s Breath and went to the dark side in the form of midnight hues like Stiffkey Blue, dark greys like Benjamin Moore’s Kendall Charcoal, and even blue-black to full-black colours like Farrow & Ball Railings and Little Greene Jack Black.

-We might have got more daring, but there’s always room for a softer side.
+We might have got more daring with our DIY and decorating choices, but there’s always room for a softer side.
 It explains why plaster tones and dusty pinks like Farrow & Ball’s Setting Plaster have also proved ultra-popular.

 As we’ve become increasingly eco-consicous, the end of the decade saw a focus on earthy colours and connecting with nature, including green in many forms, from olives like Farrow & Ball’s Sap Green to khakis like Annie Sloan’s French Linen.